 Pathophysiology of Colorectal Cancer in Women

 While the estimated incidence of colorectal cancer in women is around 41 per 100,000, the estimated incidence in men is around 51 per 100,000.
 Similarly, the mortality rate of colorectal cancer in men is significantly higher compared to women of similar age and ethnicity.
-Because of these gender differences, it has been suggested that the female reproductive hormones might play a protective role against colorectal cancer.
+Because of these gender differences, it has been suggested that female reproductive hormones might play a protective role against colorectal cancer.

 Malignant polyps in women most commonly occur in the descending colon and sigmoid colon.
 The second most common site for colon cancer in women is the cecum and ascending colon.
-The remainder of colorectal cancers occur in the transverse colon or the flexures.
+The remainder of colorectal cancers occurs in the transverse colon or the flexures.

-Regardless of the pathway of colorectal cancer formation, it is still believed that the transition from a normal mucosa to a precancerous lesion to overt cancer takes 10–20 years.
+Regardless of the pathway of colorectal cancer formation, it is still believed that the transition from normal mucosa to a precancerous lesion to overt cancer takes 10–20 years.
 Therefore, chemoprevention is a hot topic of research and we will focus on the potential role of hormone replacement therapy as a chemoprevention agent for colorectal cancer in women.

 Early Studies of the Efficacy of Hormone Replacement Therapy for the Prevention of Colorectal Cancer in Postmenopausal Women